 By Jodi Mailander Farrell

-Members of the LGBT community are woven into the modern history of Miami Beach and its preservation movement.
+Members of the LGBTQ community are woven into the modern history of Miami Beach and its preservation movement.

 Their historic treasures and hot spots are highlighted on the Gay and Lesbian Walking Tour, which stops at key spots that mark the contributions that lesbians and gay men have made to Miami Beach over the years.
-The $25 tour ($20 for seniors) is held on the first Saturday of each month, starting at 11 a.m.
+The $25 tour ($20 for seniors) is available on request.

-Stops include the Palace Bar on Ocean Drive (home to drag-queen shows and brunches) and the Villa by Barton G (Gianni Versace’s former mansion), as well as the Breakwater Hotel, where Bruce Weber shot a photograph that was used in a famous advertisement for Calvin Kein Obsession.
+Stops include the Palace Bar on Ocean Drive (home to drag-queen shows and brunches) and the Villa Casa Casuarina (Gianni Versace’s former mansion), as well as the Breakwater Hotel, where Bruce Weber shot a photograph that was used in a famous advertisement for Calvin Kein Obsession.